-August 7, 2010—We’ve been doing some deep house cleaning and I keep running across things that just don’t make sense to keep.
-Either they’ve been in boxes for decades or haven’t been used in well over a year.
-Some things are simply mystery items.
+August 7, 2010—We’ve been doing some deep house cleaning and I keep running across things that just don’t make sense to keep—things that have been in boxes for decades or haven’t been used in well over a year.
+Among those things, I’ve found a few objects are mystery items.

 Take the case of our little cloisonné box—it was gift from a relative a long time ago.
-We only see it from time to time—when we move things around or move from one place to another.
-It’s been housed in a carton with other whatnots for decades.
+Jacob and I only see it from time to time—when we move things around or move from one place to another.
+It’s been housed, on and off, in a carton with other whatnots for twenty years or more.

 I decided to do a bit of research on the little 3-inch round box.
-I approached is as if I were working on a copywriting project for a product I knew little about and a project that came with no creative brief.
+I approached it as if I were working on a copywriting project for a product I knew nothing about and a project that came with no creative brief.
 It was a fascinating and educational few hours of research.

 The cloisonné box is apparently Russian, from the very early 20th-century, and it has a portrait of Dobrynya Nikitich on the hinged lid.
 (Nikitich was the second most popular of the Bogatyrs, you know.)

 The back is intricate and not-so-clearly hallmarked in three places.
 The inside of the lid is marked in three places, also.
-I knew nothing about Russian silver hallmarks, but I learned.
+I knew nothing about Russian silver hallmarks, but I went online to learn.
+And I learned.
 I learned a lot.
 Again, fascinating.

-Until the current house cleaning I’d only purchased a few things from eBay.
+Until the time of that house cleaning, I’d only purchased a few things from eBay.
 I’d never sold there.
-I created my seller account—another learning experience—and I listed the box.
+It seemed like a promising place to list the box, so I created a seller account—another learning experience—and I listed it.

 It’s getting a couple of bids from the people who list their address as “Russian Federation.”
 And, I’ve learned that, yes, I can ship there and, after speaking with the folks at FedEx, I now know how.

-UPDATE 9/7/2010—Well, this research and writing project turned out nicely!
-By way of actively promoting the auction on Twitter and on my blog—and after a frenzy of 11th hour bidding our little Russian Box sold on eBay for (take a deep breath) $14,101.
+UPDATE 9/12/2010—Well, this research and writing and selling project turned out nicely!
+By way of actively promoting the auction on Twitter and on my blog—and after a frenzy of 11th hour bidding, our little Russian Box sold on eBay for (take a deep breath) $14,101.